-The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations, and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations.
+From January 1, 2016 to March 31, 2016 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$10.04 to a low of \$5.56 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- plans for, progress of or results from pre-clinical studies and clinical trials of beloranib; - the failure of the FDA or the EMA to approve beloranib; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies; - regulatory or legal developments in the United States and other countries; - failure of beloranib, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - · changes in our financial guidance or securities analysts' estimates of our financial performance; - · changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - · additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of, or results from pre-clinical studies and clinical trials of beloranib and/or other product candidates; - the ability to remove the full clinical hold on the beloranib IND; - the failure of the FDA or the EMA to approve beloranib; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies or therapies for hyperphagia in people with PWS; - regulatory or legal developments in the United States and other countries; - failure of beloranib, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.